-Here’s what you need to know about "Magic Happens," including what to expect from this new daytime parade, where to get the best viewing location and the full dish on dining packages and merchandise available for you to enjoy.
+Here’s what you need to know about "Magic Happens," including what to expect from this radiant daytime parade, where to get the best viewing location and (eventually) the full dish on dining packages and merchandise available for you to enjoy.
 We were hopping up and down on that parade route opening weekend so we've updated some photos for this spectacular parade.
 We added some to our Instagram stories @ThemeParkFrog!
 Tad filmed it for our YouTube channel in case you just can’t wait to see it in person.

 What to Expect in the Magic Happens Parade